rkt/rkt/Documentation/networking/overriding-defaults.md

+# Overriding defaults

+This document holds information about modifying or replacing builtin defaults and is only recommended to advanced users.
+Please make sure to have read the [networking overview page](overview.md) before treading into these things.

-## Overriding default network
+## Overriding the "default" network

 If a network has a name "default", it will override the default network added by rkt.
-It is strongly recommended that such network also has type "veth" as it protects from the pod spoofing its IP address and defeating identity management provided by the metadata service.
+It is strongly recommended that such network also has type "ptp" as it protects from the pod spoofing its IP address and defeating identity management provided by the metadata service.

 ## Overriding network settings